 top of page

-Sizemore has familial roots in the small coal mining town of Grundy, Virginia and grew up in Okinawa, Japan.
-She currently resides in the suburbs outside of Washington, DC.
-Sizemore holds a Master of Fine Arts from American University and graduated summa cum laude with a Bachelor of Fine Arts in painting and drawing and a minor in art history at Longwood University.
+Taylor Sizemore is an artist and arts educator living and working in the DMV.
+She has familial roots in the small coal mining town of Grundy, Virginia and grew up in Okinawa, Japan.
+Sizemore holds an MFA from American University and a BFA in painting and drawing with a minor in art history from Longwood University.
+Through the genre of autobiographical and cultural still life, Sizemore’s practice includes oil paint on canvas and handmade pine frames, as well as collage and acrylic works on paper.

 553C8CD3-2BE2-4DC8-B5EA-8CDA1539512E_1_201_a.jpeg